Hypocoercivity in metastable settings and kinetic simulated annealing: Distorted entropy dissipation

 Let $\mathcal T = \{\eta \in \mathcal C_c^\infty(\R^{2d}), 0 \leq \eta \leq 1\}$.
 We are interested in the truncated distorted entropy and the truncated Fisher information:

-To understand the time evolution of (the truncated versions of) $H$ and $I$, following the ideas of Section \ref{SecMainIdea}, we distinguish the role of, on the one hand, evolution of the temperature at fixed time (Lemma \ref{LemKtilde} below) and on the other hand, convergence to equilibrium at fixed temperature (Lemma \ref{LemK} below).
+In order to understand the time evolution of (the truncated versions of) $H$ and $I$, following the ideas of Section \ref{SubSectionSketch2} (with the distinction between $K_t$ and $\widetilde K_t$), we will distinguish the roles of, on the one hand, the evolution of the temperature at fixed time (Lemma \ref{LemKtilde} below) and, on the other hand, the convergence to equilibrium at fixed temperature (Lemma \ref{LemK} below).